kubecost/docs/aws-cur-setup.md

 Navigate to Athena in the AWS Console, be sure it is in the region used in the steps above.

-* In your `cloud-integration.json`, update the following values with the information in Step 2: Setting up Athena:
+* In your *cloud-integration.json*, update the following values with the values obtained in this step.
 <details>

 <summary>Screenshots from Athena</summary>